What Makes Capitol Reef a Dark Sky Park, And Why It Matters

 The Lodge Connection

-For guests at The Lodge at Red River Ranch, the dark‑sky experience doesn’t end at the park gate.
-Step outside your room and the stars are already blazing overhead.
-Take a peaceful walk to the hot tub and watch as more stars emerge with each passing minute.
-Because The Lodge is far from big‑city glow—and keeps outdoor lighting low and warm—your eyes adjust quickly, giving you an authentic dark‑sky experience without ever getting in the car.
+For guests at the Lodge at Red River Ranch, the dark-sky experience doesn’t stop at the park gate.
+Step outside your room and the stars are already overhead.
+Take a walk to the hot tub and watch more of them emerge as your eyes adjust.
+The Lodge is far enough from any city glow — and keeps its outdoor lighting low and warm — that you don’t need to drive anywhere to get the experience.
+And of course, being just minutes from Capitol Reef means you can spend the day in the canyons and the evening watching the Milky Way come up.
+For a lot of our guests, that combination is what they end up remembering most.

 Plan Your Visit